NeginBabaiha/NN-RNALoc/README.md

 ## Running NN-RNALoc
 To run NN-RNALoc, first unzip both rnalocate.zip and cefra-seq.zip files contained in Data directory.
 Then, unzip the PPIdata.zip file and put this information in the Scripts folder.
 Finally, from scripts open and run RNALocator.py.

-## Contact
-Please do not hesitate to contact me if you have any question: \
-Mail: <negin.babaiha@uni-bonn.de>